allegheny-college-cmpsc-201-spring-2024/course-materials/README.md

 Students will complete a summative course project which offers two paths:

-* Students may choose to implement the Lox interpreter in a language other than Java
+* Students may choose to implement the Lox interpreter in a language other than Java which implements one additional feature not present in the current Lox implementation
 * Students may choose to develop a "code golfing" language which solves the golfing challenges undertaking during the semester

 Students earn points for the course project assignment basd on the `gatorgrade` specifications-grading report.